liqd/adhocracy3/docs/source/JS_Guidelines.rst

 Template
 ~~~~~~~~

--  which syntax do we use for directives?
+-  FIXME: which syntax do we use for directives?

    -  ``<adh:foo>`` or ``<x-adh-foo>``?

    -  what about element/directive attributes?

--  valid XHTML5: we use an HTML checker.  (which one?  does that work
+-  valid XHTML5: we use an HTML checker.
+(FIXME: which one?  does that work
    statically, or do we have to check dynamically rendered DOM trees?)

 -  prefer ``{{…}}`` over ``ngBind`` (except for root template).
    FIXME: check that ``{{…}}`` is never rendered temporarily!

--  when to apply which classes (should be in balance with CSS
+-  FIXME: when to apply which classes (should be in balance with CSS
    Guidelines)

    -  apply classes w/o a specific need/by default?